AnshuTrivedi/Project-2-Operationalizing-Machine-Learning/README.md

    ![best model](https://github.com/AnshuTrivedi/Project-2-Operationalizing-Machine-Learning/blob/master/Images/8.best_automl_model.png)

 ### 3. Deploy the Best Model:
-       After the completion of the experiment run, a summary of all the models and their metrics are shown, including explanations.</br>
+       After the completion of the experiment run, a summary of all the models and their metrics are shown, including</br> explanations.The Best Model will appear in the Details tab, while it will appear first in the Models tab.
+This</br>
-       The Best Model will appear in the Details tab, while it will appear first in the Models tab.
-This is the model that should be</br> selected for deployment.
-Its deployment allows to interact with the HTTP API service and interact with the model by sending data</br> over POST requests.
+       is the model that should be selected for deployment.
+Its deployment allows to interact with the HTTP API service</br> and interact with the model by sending data over POST requests.

 ### 4. Enable Logging:
       After the deployment of the Best Model, I enabled Application Insights and retrieve logs.